Elevating your wellbeing doesn’t have to be complicated.

 Develop a healthy relationship with making mistakes: We have been conditioned to see mistakes as an indicator of incompetence when they are natural and effective in the process of learning.
 A fun experiment: notice our discomfort with mistakes by setting a “quota” of making at least 3 mistakes each time we learn something new.

 Learn to tolerate vulnerability and uncertainty: Intolerance for vulnerability can cause us to be overly reactive to perceived threats – whether private moments or social situations.
 It also makes us self-critical because we fear “cutting ourselves some slack” would cause us to become complacent with self-improvement.
 Life will never give us 100% certainty in anything.
 Even scientists live with a margin of error by measuring a “confidence interval”.
-Doesn’t it sound wonderful if you could stop being constantly apologetic about being you, and stop trying to make sure you’re not weak or look weak?
+Doesn’t it sound wonderful if you could stop being constantly apologetic about who you are and stop trying to make sure you don’t appear weak?

 Use the same compassion we show others, to ourselves: That’s what self-compassion essentially is.
 We are often unkind and impatient to ourselves.
 Imagine your best friend, child, or even another stranger going through the same struggles.
 Would you use the same critical voice on them?
 Probably not.